Psalm 90 – The Prayer of Moses in the Wilderness

 For as the fear of You, so is Your wrath.

 a.
-All our days have passed away in Your wrath: With power and poetry Moses compared the eternal nature of the holy God with the frail, temporary nature of sinful man.
+All our days have passed away in Your wrath: With poetic power, Moses compared the eternal nature of the holy God with the frail, temporary nature of sinful man.
 God stands forever, but long days have passed away in Your wrath and we finish our years like a sigh.

 i.
 Seventy years: “Which time the ancient heathen writers also fixed as the usual space of men’s lives.”
 (Poole)